HBU

 HBU in a Spiritual or Biblical Perspective

-Though the acronym itself is modern, the principle behind HBU aligns with Scripture: showing interest, kindness, and empathy toward others.
+Though the acronym itself is modern, the principle behind aligns with Scripture: showing interest, kindness, and empathy toward others.

 Verse: “Rejoice with those who rejoice; mourn with those who mourn.” — Romans 12:15